 Please read the below usage information before accessing PiAf Fellows’ reports.

-A collection of reports from former and current Princeton in Africa Fellows can now be accessed online (please note you must contact the PiAf office at firstname.lastname@example.org for the login information to access these reports.
-This link will direct you to a secure server outside the Princeton in Africa domain).
-Only the most recent Fellows’ reports are available as our fellowship posts change from year to year as organizations find new projects for Fellows to work on and needs for them to fill.
+A collection of reports from former and current Princeton in Africa Fellows can now be accessed online.
+(Please note you must contact the PiAf office at firstname.lastname@example.org for the login information to access these reports.
+This link will direct you to a secure server outside the Princeton in Africa domain.)
+Only the most recent Fellows’ reports are available, as our fellowship posts evolve from year to year.

 Each Princeton in Africa Fellow is required to submit a 3-month, 6-month and final report documenting everything from travel logistics to workplace tasks and supervision.
 We highly suggest that you read through the Fellows’ reports to help you get a clearer idea of the range of PiAf fellowship posts that exist.
 Remember, each Princeton in Africa fellowship is unique, as is each Fellow’s individual experience.

 Not every fellowship post you see listed on the PiAf website will have a corresponding report in the database.
 Some fellowship posts are new in the current fellowship year and reports have not yet been submitted for those positions.
 Only the reports you find in the database are currently available to applicants.
 Also, please understand that these exact fellowships might not be available in the next fellowship year—these reports are meant to give you a better idea of the general PiAf fellowship experience.